 Although it served in all theaters of WW II, it is best known for its role in daylight bombing over Europe.
 A total of 12,731 B-17s were built, of which 8,680 were G models.

 Planes of Fame Air Museum's B-17 was built by Douglas Aircraft and entered service too late to see combat.
 It served in a few training units, was placed in storage, and then placed back in service as a drone controller.
 When it was finally retired from military service, it had the distinction of being the last B-17 on active duty.

 Following military service, Piccadilly Lilly II lay dormant until being revived as a movie star.
 It appeared in The Thousand Plane Raid, Fort Apache, and Black Sheep Squadron.
-It is best know for its role as 'Piccadilly Lilly' in the television series Twelve O'clock High.
+It is best known for its role as 'Piccadilly Lilly' on the television series Twelve O'clock High.

 The museum is currently restoring its B-17G to flying status.

 |Model: B-17G Flying Fortress

 ||Power Plant: Four, 1200 hp Wright Cyclone R-1820-97

 turbocharged 9-cylinder radial engines

 |Span: 103 ft.
 9 in.